Purple-EyeZ/not-revenge-manager/README.md

 ## 🔽 Download

-You can download the most recent version of Revenge Manager from [here](https://github.com/revenge-mod/revenge-manager/releases/latest).
+You can download the most recent version of NotRevenge Manager from [here](https://github.com/revenge-mod/revenge-manager/releases/latest).
-Learn how to use Revenge Manager by following the [documentation](/docs).
+Learn how to use NotRevenge Manager by following the [documentation](/docs).

 ## 📚 Everything else

 ### 📙 Contributing

-Thank you for considering contributing to Revenge Manager.
+Thank you for considering contributing to NotRevenge Manager.
 You can find the contribution guidelines [here](CONTRIBUTING.md).

 ### 🛠️ Building

-To build a Revenge Manager, you can follow the [documentation](/docs).
+To build a NotRevenge Manager, you can follow the [documentation](/docs).

 ### 📃 Documentation

-You can find the documentation of Revenge Manager [here](/docs).
+You can find the documentation of NotRevenge Manager [here](/docs).

 ## 📜 Licence

-Revenge Manager is licensed under the OSLv3 license.
+NotRevenge Manager is licensed under the OSLv3 license.
 Please see the [license file](LICENSE) for more information.